Prince Eugene of Savoy: Final campaigning: Eugene alone

 Hoping to influence public opinion in England and force the French into making substantial concessions, Eugene prepared for a major campaign.
 But on 21 May 1712—when the Tories felt they had secured favourable terms with their unilateral talks with the French—the Duke of Ormonde (Marlborough's successor) received the so-called 'restraining orders', forbidding him to take part in any military action.
-Eugene took the fortress of Le Quesnoy in early July, before besieging Landrecies, but Villars, taking advantage of Allied disunity, outmanoeuvred Eugene and defeated the Earl of Albermarle's Dutch garrison at Denain on 24 July.
+Eugene took the fortress of Le Quesnoy in early July, before besieging Landrecies, but Villars, taking advantage of Allied disunity, outmanoeuvred Eugene and defeated the Earl of Albermarle's Dutch garrison at the Battle of Denain on 24 July.
 The French followed the victory by seizing the Allies' main supply magazine at Marchiennes, before reversing their earlier losses at Douai, Le Quesnoy and Bouchain.
 In one summer the whole forward Allied position laboriously built up over the years to act as the springboard into France had been precipitously abandoned.

 With the death in December of his friend and close political ally, Count Wratislaw, Eugene became undisputed 'first minister' in Vienna.
 His position was built on his military successes, but his actual power was expressed through his role as president of the war council, and as de facto president of the conference which dealt with foreign policy.
 In this position of influence Eugene took the lead in pressing Charles VI towards peace.
 The government had come to accept that further war in the Netherlands or Spain was impossible without the aid of the Maritime Powers; yet the Emperor, still hoping that somehow he could place himself on the throne in Spain, refused to make peace at the Utrecht conference along with the other Allies.
 Reluctantly, Eugene prepared for another campaign, but lacking troops, finance, and supplies his prospects in 1713 were poor.
 Villars, with superior numbers, was able to keep Eugene guessing as to his true intent.
 Through successful feints and stratagems Landau fell to the French commander in August, followed in November by Freiburg.
 Eugene was reluctant to carry on the war, and wrote to the Emperor in June that a bad peace would be better than being 'ruined equally by friend and foe'.
 With Austrian finances exhausted and the German states reluctant to continue the war, Charles VI was compelled to enter into negotiations.
 Eugene and Villars (who had been old friends since the Turkish campaigns of the 1680s) initiated talks on 26 November.
 Eugene proved an astute and determined negotiator, and gained favourable terms by the Treaty of Rastatt signed on 7 March 1714 and the Treaty of Baden signed on 7 September 1714.
 Despite the failed campaign in 1713 the Prince was able to declare that, "in spite of the military superiority of our enemies and the defection of our Allies, the conditions of peace will be more advantageous and more glorious than those we would have obtained at Utrecht."